What are Hazard Studies?

 Any person responsible for designing a new plant or modifying an existing one has a legal responsibility to ensure that the design is comprehensively examined to ensure all foreseeable risks are minimised and reduced to acceptable levels.
 Although ICI was one of the first companies to use Hazard Studies, their usage has been extended from the chemical industry into the petroleum, food, water, pharmaceutical, energy & environmental and other such industries where concerns over contamination are as much an issue as explosions or chemical releases.
 The main aims of Hazard Studies are to assist in the development of safer processes, ensure legal compliance, reduce business risk, reduce operating costs and ultimately generate increased efficiency and profitability.

-Capita PROjEN’s Hazard Study Leaders are all Chartered Engineers professionally trained in Hazard Studies with a wide range of experience.
-Capita PROjEN assign Hazard Studies Leaders and provide appropriate mentoring and support according to the scale of potential hazards and the operational complexity of the plant being studied.
+PM PROjEN’s Hazard Study Leaders are all Chartered Engineers professionally trained in Hazard Studies with a wide range of experience.
+PM PROjEN assign Hazard Studies Leaders and provide appropriate mentoring and support according to the scale of potential hazards and the operational complexity of the plant being studied.
 This ensures fully effective and professionally led studies.